 All nuclear facilities in the Netherlands, including the NPP of Borssele, operate under licence, awarded after a safety assessment has been carried out.
 The licence is granted by the Regulatory Body (RB) under the Nuclear Energy Act.

-The RB is the authority designated by the government as having legal authority for conducting the regulatory process, including issuing licences, and thereby regulating nuclear, radiation, radioactive waste and transport safety, nuclear security and safeguards.
+The RB is the authority designated by the government as having legal authority for conducting the regulatory process, including issuing authorisations, inspection and enforcement, and thereby regulating nuclear, radiation, radioactive waste and transport safety, nuclear security and safeguards.